Amusement park: Admission prices and admission policies

 Steel Force (left) and Thunderhawk (right), two roller coasters at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
 At 5600 ft in length, Steel Force is the eighth-longest steel roller coaster in the world; it has a first drop of 205 ft and a top speed of 75 mph.

 Amusement parks collect much of their revenue from admission fees paid by guests attending the park.
 Other revenue sources include parking fees, food and beverage sales and souvenirs.

 Practically all amusement parks operate using one of these two admission principles:

 Pay-as-you-go

-In amusement parks, using the pay-as-you-go scheme, guests enter the park at little or no charge.
+In amusement parks using the pay-as-you-go scheme, guests enter the park at little or no charge.
 The guests are then required to purchase rides individually, either at the attraction's entrance or by purchasing ride tickets (or a similar exchange method, like a token).
 The cost of the attraction is often based on its complexity or popularity.
-For example, one guest might pay one ticket to ride a carousel, but also four tickets to ride a roller coaster.
+For example, one guest might pay one ticket to ride a carousel, but four tickets to ride a roller coaster.

 The park may allow guests to purchase a pass providing unlimited admissions to all attractions within the park for a specified duration of time.
 A wristband or pass is then shown at the attraction entrance to gain admission.